-The Freelancer.com Internet Scavenger Hunt is a two week challenge comprising over one hundred cryptic tasks, uniting individuals all over the world to solve challenges, scavenge items and cause mayhem!
-Many of the tasks will require you to take photos, videos and submit text based answers.
+The Freelancer.com Internet Scavenger Hunt is a two week challenge comprising over one hundred cryptic tasks, uniting individuals all over the world to solve challenges, scavenge items and cause absolute mayhem!
+All tasks will require you to take photos, videos and/or submit text based answers.
 As such it's important to keep a smart phone with you at all times to capture your attempts.
+Remember to try use High Definition when filming or taking photos so we do not miss any of the totally awesome details in your team entries.
 Each task a scavenger team completes earns the teams more points.
 And of course, the team with the most points at the end of the competition wins!

 The questions cover just about everything.
 Yes, everything.
-The list of questions could wrap around the world two or three times -- maybe...
-We don't know, but the list of questions is pretty long.
-To give you an idea of what sort questions there are:
+Nothing is off limits in this Scavenger Hunt.
+The list of questions could wrap around the world two, three or even four times -- maybe...
+We don't know, we gave up measuring, but the list of questions is pretty long.
+To give you an idea of what sort questions there have been in previous years:

-The task list will be released at 5pm EST (New York) on March 9 and the hunt will close at 6pm EDT (New York) on March 25.
+The task list will be released at 12am EST (New York) on Friday February 14 and the hunt will close at 12am EST (New York) on Friday the 28th of February.
 You have between these times to complete as many tasks as possible and submit your attempts!

 Complete Tasks!
 Each task has a set of points allocated to it for achieving certain goals.
 You will earn more points the more thoroughly you complete each task.
 Points are flexible too -- if your team go above and beyond the call of duty we're liable to nudge a few extra points your direction as well.